akhalaf/app-updater/README.md

 ## Installation

-- Copy `AppUpdater` folder into your project.
+- Copy `AppUpdater` folder into your project, and remember to choose `Create Groups` for added folders.
 - Link `SystemConfiguration.framework`.

+## Localization

+- English - base.
+- Arabic.
+- Spanish.

 ## License